Temi89/Java-script-automation-with-selenium-cucumber/README.md

  selenium webdriver (driving the web application): https://www.npmjs.com/package/selenium-webdriver selenium webdriver api documentation :  https://seleniumhq.github.io/selenium/docs/api/javascript/module/selenium-webdriver/lib/promise.html
  Faker(generate random data fo testing): https://www.npmjs.com/package/faker
- Page-objects: been used to make life easier so that there is a central place if tests needs to be changed and elements updated
 ```

  ### Reports